-Students can work with either of these mediums, or even combine then, provided they are using a proper technique.
+Students can work with any of the above-mentioned mediums, or even combine then, provided they are using a proper technique.

 During the classes, I will explain different approaches to using paints and will show live demonstrations.
 We’ll do still life, landscapes, genre painting and botanicals, working both from observation and photos, on canvas or paper.
 Each lesson will start with short slideshow and some art history material.

 - For the start, you can have a basic set of paints – acrylics, gouache or watercolors.
 A 12-color set usually includes most of the colors you’ll need.
 Make sure you have while paint – for watercolor users it can be an additional tube of gouache or acrylic white.